 Embrace what you don’t know

-You will not nor should be the subject matter expert on all things.
+You should be the subject matter expert on all things.
 You will never have all the answers.
 Develop a learning culture that embraces change and the sharing of information.

 Find the purpose behind what you do